 Questions worth asking before you book plastic surgery

 Ask who performs the consultation and who performs the surgery.
 Ask where the operation takes place and whether the hospital is accredited.
 Ask how candidacy is determined, what the recovery timeline looks like, and how complications are handled.
-Ask who you can contact after surgery and what support remains available once you are back home.
+Patients who feel abandoned after surgery often had the support withdrawn, not because it was unavailable, but because it was never part of the plan.
+That is an avoidable failure.

 These questions do more than gather information.
 They reveal whether a provider is organized, transparent, and prepared to care for you beyond the sales process.